 1. Review the Existing Enterprise Release Management Process

-2. Establish an Enterprise Release Strategy that clearly articulates Regular Release Cycles
+2. Set an Enterprise Release Strategy that clearly defines Regular Release Cycles

 3. Invest in the right people to be custodians of the Enterprise Release Function.

-The team with the best players wins and it is no different in corporate teams and Release Management.
-Programme Managers and Project Manager will manage a broad set of work stream and activities to deliver to key milestones.
-Development managers will manage developers and product work packages for deployment.
-The key roles that participate in a successful release function, which is concerned with managing the smooth path of new features or changes through the various pre-production transitions include the Release Manager, Environment Manager, Test Manager and Implementation Manager
+The key personnel that participate in a successful release function, which is concerned with managing the smooth path of new features or changes through the various pre-production transitions include the Release Manager, Environment Manager, Test Manager and Implementation Manager

 4. Provide as much transparency as possible